What is your Theology?

 So what do you believe?

-By correct perception of God I am referring to several basic attributes and qualities that the Bible ascribes to Him, which distinguish our understanding of our Creator from many of the idols that have been concocted in the imaginations of men throughout the centuries.
+If we are going to talk about our God then we must have, as much as is humanly possible, a correct perception of God’s nature and character, particularly as has been revealed to us in Holy Scripture by God Himself.
+There are several basic attributes and qualities that the Bible ascribes to Him, which distinguish our understanding of our Creator from many of the idols that have been concocted in the imaginations of men throughout the centuries.
 Things like, God’s holiness, His love, and His rationality are important characteristics to understanding our Creator.
 There are also things like His being all-powerful (omnipotent), all-knowing (omniscient), and ever-present (omnipresence), that would go into a proper understanding of God’s nature.
 We would also include the Incarnation of Christ, God becoming man and God’s Trinitarian nature.
 These are complex matters and although one certainly doesn’t need to have a perfect or complete knowledge of these things to be a Christian, to be redeemed and to have a place in heaven, they are vitally important in properly defining Christianity.